-The Company is a non-UCITS retail scheme and a UK alternative investment fund for the purposes of the UK AIFM Regime and structured as an umbrella company under the Regulations.
+The Company is a non-UCITS retail scheme and a UK alternative investment fund for the purposes of the UK AIFM Regime.
 Provision exists for an unlimited number of Funds and each Fund would be a non-UCITS retail scheme if it were itself an investment company with variable capital in respect of which an authorisation order made by the FCA were in force.